idaholab/virtual_test_bed/doc/content/msr/cnrs/phase-0-model.md

 ### Step 0.1 Results

-The results for the first step of phase 0 are composed of the velocity field in addition to a mesh refinemnet study to demonstrate the influence of the refinement on the vertical components of the velocity.
+The results for the first step of phase 0 are composed of the velocity field in addition to a mesh refinement study to demonstrate the influence of the refinement on the vertical components of the velocity.
 The results are collected across the horizontal AA` line and the vertical BB` line from the problem description.
-The horizontal velocity component distribution along AA` and BB` are
+The horizontal velocity component distribution along AA` and BB` are presented in [step01-results-a].

 !media media/msr/cnrs/step01-results-a.png
-  style=width:70%
+  style=width:80%
+  id=step01-results-a

-The vertical velocity component distribution along AA` and BB` are
+The vertical velocity component distribution along AA` and BB` presented in [step01-results-b]

 !media media/msr/cnrs/step01-results-b.png
-  style=width:70%
+  style=width:80%
+  id=step01-results-b

-The vertical velocity component distribution along BB` as the mesh is refined is as follows
+The vertical velocity component distribution along BB` as the mesh is refined is presented in [step01-results-c].

 !media media/msr/cnrs/step01-results-c.png
-  style=width:70%
+  style=width:80%
+  id=step01-results-c

 ## Step 0.2:

-This exercise models a steady state neutronic solution using griffin.
+This exercise models a steady state neutronic solution using Griffin.
-The problem gemetry remains the same as step 0.1.
+The problem geometry remains the same as step 0.1.
 The mesh is defined in a similar fashion to the earlier presentation and it is presented in this subsection for completeness.